2022 Pitcairnese mayoral election

 Mayoral elections were held on Pitcairn Island on 9 November 2022.
 The result was a victory for Simon Young, who became the island's first non-native leader.
-He defeated a challenger by 19 votes to 16.
+He won with 19 votes to 16.

 Results

 Aftermath

 Young took office on 1 January 2023.
 A by-election took place on 20 January to elect his replacement on the Island Council.